 RIBBED, FOLDING PLEATS result from varying the needle arrangement on both beds, usually in every needle rib.
 As with any knit fabric, the knit piece will fold toward the purl side along the length of the piece, not away from it.
 The bend can be put permanently into the fabric by leaving one or more consecutive needles on the same bed out of work.
-The non working needle(s) will create a narrow vertical column of stocking stitch on the opposite bed which will roll itself toward its purl surface.
-By spacing the groups of non working needles alternately between the beds, the fabric will immediately fold into pleats when taken off the machine.
+The non-working needle(s) will create a narrow vertical column of stocking stitch on the opposite bed which will roll itself toward its purl surface.
+By spacing the groups of non-working needles alternately between the beds, the fabric will immediately fold into pleats when taken off the machine.
 The same principle could be applied to hand knitting.
 The symbols: black dots indicate needles out of work, purple arrows the direction of the fold in the resulting fabric, | the needles in work on either bed, any machine.

-Sharp angles occur when there are enough needles in work on both beds to allow the fabric to fold over itself crisply before it is forced by next group of out of work needles to fold once again in the opposite direction
+Sharp angles occur when there are enough needles in work on both beds to allow the fabric to fold over itself crisply before it is forced by the next group of out of work needles to fold once again in the opposite direction

 fold up as